johan-astrom/ComplexJava-PA/README.md

 ### Swagger docs: http://{environment-url}/swagger-ui.html

 Default user has ADMIN role.
-Use basic auth: username = admin password = password
+Use basic auth:
+- username = admin
+- password = password

+### Token retrieval
+Access endpoint /authenticate with basic authentication.
+Use retrieved token in all subsequent calls.

+### Roles and access
+Admin user can reach endpoint /users/createUserWithRole?role=""

+Role should be ADMIN, MANAGER or USER.

-Admin user can reach endpoint /users/createUserWithRole?role="" Set the query param role to ADMIN or MANAGER to access restricted endpoints /licenses and /azureUsers.
+ADMIN or MANAGER can access restricted endpoints /licenses and /azureUsers.

 ### Installation:
 Requirements: Maven and a JDK (Preferrably Java17)